 Gardeners in the very warmest zones (think 10 and 11) can plant spring vegetables in late fall to harvest in late winter.
 Summer vegetables can be placed outside in winter for spring harvest.
 (This shift in the calendar means that the very hottest months, July and August, are too hot to grow, effectively becoming the gardener’s winter break.)

 For gardeners in the rest of the country, the back of the seed packet is the best place to start when determining how early you can plant your garden.

 Begin by checking the “days to germinate” and add the “days to maturity.”
 Working with your area’s last frost date, use this sum and count backward to get the ideal date to begin planting.

-Use this handy chart from Bonnie Plants to find your area’s average date of last frost.
+Use this handy chart to find your area’s average date of last frost.

 To get the most out of your vegetable garden, do your research, follow the signs, and pull out a few tried and true gardener tricks to be the first in the neighborhood with red, ripe tomatoes, green beans and fresh herbs.

 - Begin by choosing early maturing varieties.
 Bonnie Plants tomato varieties mature in as few as 50 days for Early Girl.
 Cherry tomatoes like Super Sweet 100 mature in 65 days.